aibangjuxin/knowledge/gcp/big-memroy-cpu-analysis.md

 ### 5.6.
 Continuous Monitoring and Log Analysis

-Effective monitoring and log analysis are crucial for understanding jiqun behavior, diagnosing issues, and optimizing resources.
+Effective monitoring and log analysis are crucial for understanding clusters behavior, diagnosing issues, and optimizing resources.

-- **GKE Observability**: Utilize the GKE "Observability" tab in the Google Cloud Console to monitor CPU, memory utilization (requested and limit values), as well as disk and network usage at the jiqun, node pool, and node levels.7
+- **GKE Observability**: Utilize the GKE "Observability" tab in the Google Cloud Console to monitor CPU, memory utilization (requested and limit values), as well as disk and network usage at the clusters, node pool, and node levels.7
 - **Pod Scheduling Events**: Pay close attention to Kubernetes events, especially `FailedScheduling`events.
 These can be viewed using the command `kubectl get events --field-selector reason=FailedScheduling`.
 These events indicate why a Pod could not be scheduled, such as insufficient resources, unmet affinity rules, or no node tolerating its taints.
-- **Cluster Autoscaler Logs**: The CA's logs (typically found in the `jiqun-autoscaler` Pod in the `kube-system` namespace, or viewable via Cloud Logging) record its scale-up and scale-down decisions and reasons, which are invaluable for understanding why the jiqun did not scale as expected.22
+- **Cluster Autoscaler Logs**: The CA's logs (typically found in the `clusters-autoscaler` Pod in the `kube-system` namespace, or viewable via Cloud Logging) record its scale-up and scale-down decisions and reasons, which are invaluable for understanding why the clusters did not scale as expected.22
 - **Application Performance Monitoring (APM)**: Implement APM for the new high-resource API and other critical applications to monitor their own performance metrics (like latency, error rates) and resource consumption (actual CPU/memory usage).
 This helps verify if the configured resource requests and limits are accurate and to promptly identify potential performance bottlenecks or resource leaks.

 By implementing these best practices, you can more effectively support the new high-resource APIs within the existing n1-standard-8 node pool, while also laying a solid foundation for future expansion and optimization.